oracle/node-oracledb/doc/api.md

 ## <a name="resultsetclass"></a> 10.
 ResultSet Class

 ResultSets allow query results to fetched from the database one at a time, or in groups of rows.
-They can also be converted to Readable Streams.
-ResultSets enable applications to process very large data sets.
+ResultSets should be used where the number of query rows cannot be predicted and may be larger than Node.js can handle in a single array.

-ResultSets should also be used where the number of query rows cannot be predicted and may be larger than Node.js can handle in a single array.
+ResultSets can optionally be converted to Readable Streams.
+Also, from node-oracledb 5.5, the ResultSet class implements the `asyncIterator()` symbol to support asynchonous iteration.

 A *ResultSet* object is obtained by setting `resultSet: true` in the `options` parameter of the *Connection* [`execute()`](#execute) method when executing a query.
-A *ResultSet* is also returned to node-oracledb when binding as type [`oracledb.CURSOR`](#oracledbconstantsnodbtype) to a PL/SQL REF CURSOR bind parameter.
+A *ResultSet* is also returned to node-oracledb when binding as type [`oracledb.CURSOR`](#oracledbconstantsnodbtype) to a PL/SQL REF CURSOR "out" bind parameter.

 See [Fetching Rows with Result Sets](#resultsethandling) for more information on ResultSets.